JoseMMorales/Login_Testing_Aldi/README.md

 - Enter name of the package and click Finish button.

-- Create a new Java class by right-clicking on newpackage <b> New > Class, </b> creating "MyClass".
+- Create a new Java class by right-clicking on new Package <b> New > Class, </b> creating "MyClass".

 - Name the class and Click finish button.